hashgraph/guardian/Methodology Library/Verra/readme.md

 |---|---|---:|
 | VMR0006 | Envision |July 31st|

-**Following are the Testnet and Mainnet timestamps for Verra Methodologies**
+**Following are the Testnet and Mainnet timestamps for CDM Methodologies**

 | Policy | Testnet Timestamp | Policy File Link |
 |---|---|---:|